Skip to main content

 Youth Council members also learn about local government, represent the youth voice on other city boards and commissions, participate in community service projects, and hold events that build leadership skills for themselves and their peers.

-“The Hickory Youth Council has allowed me to work with other teenagers around the city to help create an environment that does not only appeal to adults, but also to adolescents,” said Lauren Ly, chair of the Hickory Youth Council.
+“The Hickory Youth Council has allowed me to work with other teenagers around the city to help create an environment that does not only appeal to adults, but also to adolescents,” said Lauren Ly, former chair of the Hickory Youth Council.
 “To me, the Hickory Youth Council represents togetherness as we strive to bring people of all ages and different backgrounds together.”

 The Youth Council meets on the third Monday of the month at 5 p.m. or 5:30 p.m. at various City facilities or community locations between August and May.